We aim to:

 All that is asked is that pupils adopt an open mind and attempt to appreciate the subtleties, nuances and intellectually demanding nature of the concepts contained in religious beliefs and practices.

 All pupils will learn about the major world religions in the course of their Life Studies lessons.
 The emphasis on Christianity, Islam and Judaism is deliberate and reflects the demographic amongst the school intake.
 Moral issues form a large part of class discussion and pupils are encouraged to appreciate the difficulties to be found in making value judgements, particularly regarding contemporary ethical issues.

 Religion and Philosophy further up the school

 At GCSE the department follows the OCR specification B syllabus in Philosophy and Applied Ethics.
 Pupils are required to sit for examinations, each lasting one hour.
 There is no coursework element to the GCSE.

 This course enables pupils to examine fundamental questions concerning the nature of their existence and makes no assumption concerning faith background.

-At A-level, the department offers Religious Studies which again follows the Philosophy and Ethics options as well as Philosophy which is taught as a distinct subject.
+At A-level, the department offers Religious Studies, which again follows the OCR Philosophy and Ethics option, as well as Philosophy which is taught as a distinct subject.
 Both courses allow pupils to consider a wide range of philosophical and ethical topics, ranging from war and euthanasia to the nature of the world around us.